hyosung11/Launch-School/Courses/journal.md

 09:05 Today, I will review the rest of the exam questions and retake the JS129 Written Assessment tomorrow.

 10:56 I'm still struggling with factory functions and `Object.assign(target, source).

+12:03 I don't feel completely ready to take the assessment tomorrow, but I feel like I can squeak by with a pass.